About

 ↑ Careful choice of materials help minimise the carbon footprint of a building.

 Sustainable architecture is all about minimising the carbon footprint of a project, and at Brown & Brown we have always taken our responsibility to this seriously.
-We aim to tread lightly.
+We aim to tread lightly, with respect for the site and the wider environment.

-Everything – from choice of materials, how these are transported to site, transparency of the supply chain and supplier practices, to decisions around how to heat a home – has a consequence.
-All these elements contribute to the impact a building project will have on the environment.
+Everything – from choice of materials, transportation to site, and transparency of supply chain, to decisions around how to heat a home – has a consequence.
+All these elements contribute to the impact a project will have on the environment.

 The following are just some examples of these principles in use on our projects: